MS Marella Dream: Media appearances

-MS Westerdam was featured in the 1997 comedy film "Out to Sea" with Jack Lemmon and Walter Matthau.
+MS Westerdam was featured in the 1997 comedy film Out to Sea with Jack Lemmon and Walter Matthau.

-The ship appeared on BBC One Watchdog during an investigation into customer complaints: the report found broken airconditioning units and sewage and plumbing problems during the first few voyages with Thomson.
+The ship appeared on BBC One's Watchdog during an investigation into customer complaints.
+The report found broken air conditioning units and sewage and plumbing problems during the first few voyages with Thomson.
 The company were also criticised for broadcasting "misleading" advertisements, claiming the ship was "luxury, brand new and 5*" when in fact it was over 24 years old.